-This newfound emphasis on the church as a body of believers brought with it a further realization: not everyone in the broader culture was a Christian.
-There were a lot of people in the wider world who didn’t know God and desperately needed to hear the Gospel.
-Of course, the church had always known this and had always sent out missionaries.
-But with the Reformation, evangelism took on a whole new urgency, and eventually gave rise to the various foreign and domestic missionary movements.
+This newfound emphasis on the church as a body of believers brought with it a further realization – not everyone in the broader culture was a Christian.
+There were a lot of people in the wider world who didn’t know God and needed to hear the Gospel.
+The church had always known this and had always sent out missionaries.
+But with the Reformation, evangelism took on a new urgency, and eventually gave rise to the various foreign and domestic missionary movements.

-In the centuries before the Reformation, the Bible was essentially a closed book for the majority of the populace.
-Books in general were rare and expensive, illiteracy was high, and church services (as well as most books, including the Bible) were in Latin, which only scholars and clergy could understand.
+In the centuries before the Reformation, the Bible was a closed book for most of the general populace.
+Books in general were rare and expensive, illiteracy was high, and church services (as well as most books, including the Bible) were in Latin, which only scholars and members of the clergy could understand.

 Education for everyone

-The wide availability of the Scriptures and their renewed status at the centre of church life created a heightened need for education.
+The wide availability of the Bible and its renewed status at the centre of church life created a heightened need for education.
 After all, regular churchgoers would have to be able to read, discuss and understand the Scriptures.
 Naturally, broader education was not limited to learning the Bible, nor was it the sole province of the reformers, having been a hallmark of the earlier Renaissance.
-Nevertheless, the modern concept of public learning, available to all members of society, owes the bulk of its impetus to the Reformation.
+Nevertheless, the modern concept of public education, available to all members of society, owes the bulk of its impetus to the Reformation.